 Food Bank of the Albemarle currently partners with the Elizabeth City-Pasquotank Public Schools to provide after school snacks for children participating in the Extra Program at all seven of the district’s elementary schools.

-Additionally, your Food Bank partners with All God’s Children in Bertie County, Girls Inc. and the Boys and Girls Club in Pasquotank to help provide after school snacks for children in the county’s schools.
+Additionally, your Food Bank partners with Girls Inc. and the Boys and Girls Club in Pasquotank to help provide after school snacks for children in the county’s schools.
 The children, whose parents sign them up to participate, receive nutritious food after school during the school year.